 Following college, Jack wrote an editorial column for the video game and technology website HomeLANfed.com, appearing in MIT’s Tech Review and Slashdot, and also wrote news copy as an intern at Kansas Public Radio.

-Jack is currently working on two novels (Kill Creek Road and Heaven’s Edge), a novella (Mama’s Little Boy) and two screenplays (Homefront and Angel of Death).
+Jack is currently working on three novels (Kill Creek Road, Very Dangerous People, and Heaven’s Edge) and a novella (Mama’s Little Boy).

-He is a member of the Horror Writer’s Association and is pursuing a Master’s Degree in Literary Arts from Fort Hays State University, focusing his research on Gothic fiction.
+He is a member of the Horror Writer’s Association and a lifetime member of the H. P. Lovecraft Historical Society.
+He has a Master’s degree in Literary Arts from Fort Hays State University and researches the relationship between Gothic literature and contemporary social movements.

 Jack lives in Lawrence, KS.